 Plus, a great cover letter that matches your CV will give you an advantage over other candidates.
 You can write it in our cover letter builder here.
 Here's what it may look like:

-9. How to Add Contact Info to Your Resume
+9. How to Add Contact Info to Your CV

-Here's the single biggest mistake interior designers make on their resumes:
+Here's the single biggest mistake interior designers make on their CVs:

 They bungle their contact info.